 MIIC and Pharmacies

-The Minnesota Immunization Information Connection (MIIC) can make it easy for pharmacies to ensure their clients are up-to-date on their immunizations and that patient immunization records are complete and accurate.
+The Minnesota Immunization Information Connection (MIIC) can make it easy for pharmacies to ensure their patients are up-to-date on their immunizations and that patient immunization records are complete and accurate.
+Minnesota law also requires pharmacists to report immunizations to the patient’s primary care provider or clinic.
+Using MIIC is an acceptable and efficient way to fulfill this requirement.
 Pharmacies administering immunizations are encouraged to enroll and participate in MIIC.
-Updated 1/13

 Download PDF version formatted for print: